ateucher/lutz/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* fixed the condition causing the failing test on Ubuntu ('tz_lookup.SpatialPoints: Error: no system list, errno: 2')
+* fixed the condition causing the failing test ('tz_lookup.SpatialPoints: Error: no system list, errno: 2').
+As far as I could discern this was only happening on Linux
 * Enabled tests to catch the error

 ## Test environments